Skip to content

 Please contact us at SAFdirector@liacuu.org with any additional questions.

-The Student Activity Fund is made possible by funding from The Unitarian Universalist Veatch Program at the Unitarian Universalist Congregation at Shelter Rock.
+The Student Activity Fund is made possible by funding from the Unitarian Universalist Veatch Program at Shelter Rock.